The Basics: Overview

-Kids ages 5 to 10 need to go to the doctor or nurse for a “well-child visit” once a year.
+Children ages 5 to 10 need to go to the doctor or nurse for a “well-child visit” once a year.

-At these visits, the doctor or nurse can help catch problems early, when they may be easier to treat.
-A well-child visit is also a chance to ask any questions you may have about your child’s behavior or development.
+At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
+You will also have a chance to ask any questions you may have about your child’s behavior or development.

-Make the most of your child’s visit by:
+To make the most of your child’s visit:

-- Gathering important information
+- Gather important information

-- Making a list of questions for the doctor
+- Make a list of questions for the doctor

-- Knowing what to expect from the visit
+- Know what to expect from the visit

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
+Under the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover well-child visits.
 Depending on your insurance plan, your child may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Check with your insurance company to learn more.

 How do I know if my child is growing and developing on schedule?

-Your child’s doctor or nurse can help you identify the signs (called developmental milestones) to look for in your child.
+Your child’s doctor or nurse can help you identify “developmental milestones,” the new skills that children usually develop by a certain age.
 This is an important part of the well-child visit.

 - Learning from mistakes or failures and trying again

-- Helping out with simple chores
+- Helping with simple chores

 - Following family rules